 Fishing (and Sight-Seeing)

-If you have your own boat, Coal Harbour is a place you must visit.
-From the boat launch you have access to some of the best fishing (and crabbing) spots Vancouver Island offers.
+Coal Harbour is a place you must visit if you have your own boat.
+You can access some of the best fishing (and crabbing) spots on Vancouver Island from here.

 Thankfully, this area is FULL of amazing scenery and wildlife, so there is always something to look at.
 Even while fishing.

 Quatsino Sound is a prime spot to see sea otters.
-These adorable creatures don’t live anywhere else on Vancouver Island (the otters we have further south are all river otters).
+These adorable creatures only live on Vancouver Island's west coast (the otters we have further south are all river otters).
 We saw so many while out boating and even came across a huge group of around 20 – 30 all swimming together.
 (It was a major highlight of the trip).

 Fishing Lodges & Boat Rentals

-For those that don’t own a boat, there currently aren’t any companies in Coal Harbour that do sight-seeing tours.
-There are however, a few great fishing lodges in Quatsino – who offer their guests this very thing.
+For those who don't own a boat, there currently aren't any companies in Coal Harbour that do sightseeing tours.
+There are, however, a few great fishing lodges in Quatsino – who offer their guests this very thing.

 Quatsino Lodge is the prime choice for incredible saltwater fishing, kayaking adventures, fantastic food, and friendly service.
 You can't beat this beautiful remote spot.